soundpress/RulesOfNYC/docs/c31/index.rst

 *§ 7-02 Eligibility for Community Service.* ::

-(a) Except as provided in subdivision (c), a Respondent who admits the charge or is found responsible at a hearing for any Specified Violation can perform Community Service instead of paying a monetary civil penalty.
+(a) Except as provided in subdivision (c), a Respondent who admits the charge on or before a hearing date or is found responsible after a hearing for any Specified Violation can perform Community Service instead of paying a monetary civil penalty.
 The Specified Violations, monetary civil penalties, and corresponding Community Service hour requirements are found below: